 It reflects more than 15 years of cooperation between the food and drink industry and national authorities of the European Union and shows the on-going industry commitment to better understand how acrylamide forms and how we can reduce our exposure to it.

-This update also incorporates the latest developments and applied scientific knowledge from research to industrial-scale food processing.
+This 15th edition also incorporates the latest developments and applied scientific knowledge from research to industrial-scale food processing.
 The Toolbox describes different intervention steps which may prevent and reduce formation of acrylamide in specific product categories.

 Some key changes include: